Adds Injector, a Dependency Injection framework, support to Flask.

 app.run()

-for a more complete example, including Flask-SQLAlchemy
+See example.py for a more complete example, including Flask-SQLAlchemy and

-Flask-Cache
+Flask-Cache integration.

 Typically, Flask extensions are initialized at the global scope using a pattern similar to the following.